GfSE/SAF-Specification/stakeholders.md

 * What is the physical breakdown of the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements
+* What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * What system elements are make-items, reuse items or COTS?
 * Which Stakeholder are relevant to the system and might impose requirements?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
-* Which information is exchanged between the system and external entitys?
+* Which information is exchanged between the system and external entities?
-* Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?

-  ***Rationale:  In my role, I need to know this in order to be able to further design the system in an appropriate way.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
+* Which users does the system support?
+What the system has to accomplish for these users?

+  ***Rationale:  In my role.
+I need to delegate the realization of HMI to subsystems.***
 * Who are the Stakeholders involved in the intended solution?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
 # User
 Definition - User:
-individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2015 - Systems engineering - System life-cycle processes]
+individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]
 The User is the individual, organization or group that benefits from the operation of the system.
 The User provides the usage scenarios, the User needs and finally the user requirements representing most of the functional requirements but also non-functional requirements.
 The role of User and the role of operator are sometimes allocated, simultaneously or sequentially, to the same individual or organization.
 All the other stakeholders do not use the system for any purpose, and they do not need or require the system to satisfy any need.
 Therefore, interests of the User and claims of the Stakeholder could be contradicting.

 ## Concern